aantron/dream/example/b-session/README.md

 - client-side, in **encrypted cookies** sent to the client.

-Client-side sessions actually work out of the box &mdash; just replace `Dream.sessions_in_memory` with `Dream.client_side_sessions`.
+Client-side sessions actually work out of the box &mdash; just replace `Dream.memory_sessions` with `Dream.cookie_sessions`.
 However, if you don't also pass `~secret` to `Dream.run`, Dream generates a random encryption key each time it starts, so the useful lifetime of these sessions is the same as for in-memory sessions anyway &mdash; the lifetime of the web app process.

 <!-- TODO Link to recommendations. -->